 Open an interactive chat with Bash

-What are the potential risks of using neutralizing agents on chemical burns?
+What are the risks of using neutralizing agents for chemical burns?

 Open an interactive chat with Bash